aiidateam/aiida-optimade/README.md

 Environment where AiiDA is installed.
 AiiDA database containing `StructureData` nodes, since these are the _only_ AiiDA nodes that are currently exposed with this API (under the `/structures` endpoint).

-> **Note**: At the moment, `aiida-optimade` works most optimally with an AiiDA database using the SQLAlchemy backend.

 ## Installation

 ```shell